MariemMARZOUGUI/TP_Trains/README.md

 # **TP_Trains**

-This code represents a simulation of trains running on a railway track consisting of different sections and stations.
+A simulation of trains running on a railway track consisting of different sections and stations.

 ## **Class Diagram**:
 ![Diagramme.png](Diagramme.png)